sdrobert/conditional-bernoulli/README.md

 This is not a proper Python package.
 Commands are expected to be run directly from the directory this file is contained in.
-A Conda Python environment called `conditional-bernoulli` with the necessary dependencies (and unnecessary ones, anything used anywhere in this repo) can be installed with the command
+A Conda Python environment called `conditional-bernoulli` with the necessary dependencies (and unnecessary ones;
+anything used anywhere in this repo) can be installed with the command

 ``` sh